 Joining professional organizations can be vital to success.
 Use these to meet others in your field, make connections and network.
 You never know, you may even find a mentor or investor.

-If you enjoyed reading this article about types of investors, you should read these as well:
+If you enjoyed reading this article on types of investors, you should check out this one about startup failure.